imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 It is interesting to mention that, not entirely related to the motivations of this research but in similar vein, there is also prior work aimed at estimating the computational burden of individual OPCODEs (instructions) of the Java Virtual Machine (CPU), examples are [6], [16], [17], [18].

 This report and the entire "Gas Cost Estimator" project are focusing on a subset of EVM OPCODEs.
-The OPCODEs in this subset (see [Appendix B: OPCODEs subset](#appendix-b-opcodes-subset) have in common that they do not include any instructions which access the Ethereum storage (e.g. `SSTORE`, `SLOAD` etc.).
+The OPCODEs in this subset (see [Appendix B: EVM OPCODEs and their Gas cost estimates](#Appendix-B:-EVM-OPCODEs-and-their-Gas-cost-estimates) have in common that they do not include any instructions which access the Ethereum storage (e.g. `SSTORE`, `SLOAD` etc.).
 On one hand, the focus on only purely computational instructions is intended and desirable, as seen from the point of view whereby the importance of on-chain computations will increase, while the extensive use of Ethereum storage will diminish.
 This is driven by the current influx of Layer 2 scaling solutions, which only store the minimum amount of data, putting the burden of providing data on the transaction senders and only the burden of validating it on the smart contract [4].
 On the other hand, we might consider extending the method devised here to storage-bound instructions in the future as well.